zplayads/PlayableAdsDemo-iOS/README-EN.md

 ## 2.SDK Integration

-There are two ways to import ZPLAY Ads, you can choose one from 2.1 and 2.2.
+There are two ways to import ZPLAY Ads, you can choose one way from 2.1 and 2.2.

 ### 2.1 [CocoaPods](https://guides.cocoapods.org/using/getting-started) (preferred)
 #### 2.1.1 Install CocoaPods